-Along with the manufacturing of airframe and avionics of the aircraft, interior is also carefully planned and prototyped.
+Along with the manufacturing of airframe and avionics of the aircraft, the interior is also carefully planned and prototyped.
 The cabins are what makes airlines great and each and every airline tries to get the best out of their interiors.
-In the initial offerings made to the public, especially during mock-ups of the cabins of new aircrafts, all sorts of prototyping techniques are used to make appearance prototype as appealing as possible.
+In the initial offerings made to the public, especially during mock-ups of the cabins of new aircraft, all sorts of prototyping techniques are used to make appearance prototype as appealing as possible.

-With launch of new products and prototypes every year at Consumer Electronics Show (CES) in Las Vegas, we tend to see beautifully crafted mobiles and laptops with every passing year.
-Each of the appearance prototype is a result of incorporation of different rapid prototyping techniques such as 3D printing and 5-axis CNC machining and polishing.
+With the launch of new products and prototypes every year at Consumer Electronics Show (CES) in Las Vegas, we tend to see beautifully crafted mobiles and laptops with every passing year.
+Each of the appearance prototypes is a result of incorporation of different rapid prototyping techniques such as 3D printing and 5-axis CNC machining and polishing.
 The precise engraving of the name and initials of the brand and model numbers are all carried out via laser printing and precise CNC machining.

 Heavy and light, small or big, all the equipment involves the use of CNC machining in one form or another.
 CNC plays a critical role in the construction of the major components of heavy machinery prototypes as this method of prototyping is both time and cost effective.
 The textures and size of nuts and bolts, the design of crowbars, blades, hammers are all result of equipment and tools that CNC machining helps to create.
 Once the prototypes are approved, the final production takes place which also relies on heavy usage of rapid machining and production.

-Appearance prototyping and Wayken
+Appearance Prototyping and Wayken

 With the demand for appearance prototyping on the rise and Wayken establishing itself as one of the pioneers in the country for prototyping, we are your number one solution to all your prototyping needs.
-Wayken excels in Plastic Prototype Machining, CNC aluminium machining, clear optical prototypes and low volume manufacturing.
+Wayken excels in Plastic Prototype Machining, CNC aluminium machining, clear optical prototypes, and low volume manufacturing.
 At Wayken, we prototype your ideas into realities and make your products come to life.
 We openly invite you to book an appointment at Wayken and see your ideas lift off the ground in no time.
 Good products require great prototyping and that’s what we are here for.